configuration

 Notes:

-- registry can contain multiple URLs; this allows the client to connect to multiple Oberon RMI server instances on different servers and/or ports.
+- registry can contain multiple URLs; this allows the client to connect to multiple OBEROn RMI server instances on different servers and/or ports.

-- if uid and pwd are not defined they will be asked during the Oberon login.
+- if uid and pwd are not defined they will be asked during the OBEROn login.

 Description